florisvanvugt/omega_cpp_py/readme.md

 Lists of values can be created using:
 ```
-record_x 4000d
+record_x : 4000d
 ```

 which creates a list of 4000 doubles, for example to hold a trajectory in shared memory.

-IMPORTANT: In the `shared_memory_specification.txt`, you can only put long int or double because C++ allocates only trunks of 8 bytes. if you put a int which takes 4 bytes and then a double, the double's address is going to be 4 bytes higher.
+IMPORTANT: In the `shared_memory_specification.yaml`, you can only put long int or double because C++ allocates only trunks of 8 bytes. if you put a int which takes 4 bytes and then a double, the double's address is going to be 4 bytes higher.
 As it is not the case in python, this is a problem because parameters in the shared memory did not have the same address' offset.

 For more information about memory alignment, see e.g. [some Stack overflow discussion](https://stackoverflow.com/questions/5435841/memory-alignment-in-c-structs) and many other pages online.